brettgrigsby/blast-off/IMPLEMENTATION_PLAN.md

-# Blast Off - Implementation Plan
+# Block Booster - Implementation Plan

-This document outlines the iterative approach to building the Blast Off match-3 game.
+This document outlines the iterative approach to building the Block Booster match-3 game.
 Each iteration builds on the previous one and provides something immediately testable.

 ## Tech Stack